 Another reason you may find yourself in Bangkok is because it's a hub for flights to other parts of Southeast Asia.
-You can find cheap flights from Bangkok to beautiful Thai beaches and other cities in Thailand, plus cheap flights to Laos, Cambodia, Vietnam, and more!
+You can find cheap flights from Bangkok to beautiful Thai beaches and other cities in Thailand, plus cheap flights to cities in Laos, Cambodia, Vietnam.

 If you're traveling through Bangkok though, be sure to stop for a couple days and see some of the sights!